AvaKillingsworth/PhysicalLibrary/README.md

 # PhysicalLibrary
-I cataloged all of my books.
+I cataloged all of my books and documented my reading progress through the years.